isaiasmatewos/texpand-site/docs/getting-started.md

 > 💡 Swipe right on a phrase list item to open or share it with other applications

+## Deleting phrases

+To delete a single phrase open it and tap the trashcan icon (<i class='bx bxs-trash' ></i>) at the top right corner tap 'YES' in the confirmation dialog that comes up to delete it.

+To delete multiple phrases at once long press a phrase to start multiple selection mode, then tap the phrases that you want to delete to select them, finally tap the trashcan icon (<i class='bx bxs-trash'></i>) at the top right corner to delete the selected phrases, if you change your mind you can tap "UNDO" at the bottom of your screen.

 ## Shortcut suggestions